nvim-telescope/telescope.nvim/README.md

 ## Getting Started

-This section should guide to run your first built-in pickers :smile:
+This section should guide to run your first built-in pickers :smile:.

 [Neovim Nightly (0.5)](https://github.com/neovim/neovim/releases/tag/nightly)
   is required for `telescope.nvim` to work.